-Participatory budgeting (PB) allows citizens to identify, discuss, and prioritize public spending projects, thus granting power around budgetary decision making.
-PB processes are typically designed to involve those left out of traditional methods of public engagement, such as low-income residents, non-citizens, and youth.
+2. Com'On Thessaloniki - Participatory budgeting for youth in Thessaloniki to involve those left out of traditional methods of public engagement, such as low-income residents, non-citizens and youth.
 They serve to generate trust, ownership, legitimacy and inclusion in the political or organisational process.